Can I Sell My House With A Tax Lien? Selling Property With Delinquent Taxes

 A tax lien doesn’t prevent you from selling your home.

-But while you can sell a home with a tax lien filed against it, it’s not an easy process.
+While you can sell a home with a tax lien filed against it, it’s not an easy process.
 If you can pay off your tax debt before you list your home or convince a government body to discharge it, that might be a better solution.

-Putting Your House On The Market
+Liens Won’t Prevent You Putting Your House On The Market

 There’s nothing stopping you from listing your home on the market even if a government body has filed a property tax lien against your property.
 In fact, putting your home on the market and selling it is one way to pay back the taxes you owe.

-Closing On Your Home Sale
+A Lien Could Impact Closing On Your Home Sale

-Depending on how much you sell your home for, a tax lien might not prevent the final sale of your home, either.
+Depending on how much you sell your home for, a tax lien might not prevent the final sale of your home.
 If you can sell your home for enough money to pay off what you owe on your mortgage and what you owe in unpaid taxes, you can pay off your mortgage lender and the government to which you owe taxes.
 This would remove the lien from your home and clear your final home sale.

 If you don’t have enough equity in your home, you might not be able to sell your property for a high enough figure to pay off both your remaining mortgage and your unpaid taxes.
 If this happens to you, you’ll either have to pay off your taxes before you sell your home or ask the government body you owe to discharge your tax debt.

-How To Sell A House With A Property Tax Lien
+How To Pay A Property Tax Lien

 Sell Your Home To Cover The Tax Debt